cannapy/react/297/hw2-cannapy-main/README.md

 _Due: January 26th, 2023_

-Welcome to week two of CMPSC 297.
-In the last week we wrote some basic JavaScript to run in the browser, and installed Node.JS.
-This week, we'll actually _use_ Node.JS.

 This is the first week where we'll have a bit of "recommended" reading.
 It's not required, but we **_highly_** recommend that you read through the two markdown